jlapeyre/julia_project/README.md

 Installing and using `PyCall` is sometimes easy and sometimes confusing.
 The latter happens if you try to use `PyCall` with different Python environments.
+The whole issue can be avoided by using a private, or Python-package-specific Julia "depot".
+Any of the following will create and use such a depot.

-The whole issue can be avoided by using a private Julia "depot".
-You do this by passing the argument `depot=True` when initializing your `JuliaProject` instance.
+* Enable a new depot by passing the argument `depot=True` when initializing your `JuliaProject` instance.

-Alternatively, the user can set the environment variable `JULIA_PROJECT_DEPOT` described above.
+* The user can set the environment variable `JULIA_PROJECT_DEPOT` described above.

+* If there is a libpython conflict detected during installation you will be prompted to create a depot.

+The new depot will be used each time `mymodule` is imported.
+Remove or rename the directory `mymodule/depot` to prevent this.

-In this case, registries, packges, cached precompiled files, and many other things are stored in the installation directory of the project, e.g. `mymodule`.
+When using a new depot, registries, packges, cached precompiled files, and many other things are stored in the installation directory of the project, e.g. `mymodule`.

 This is a heavy solution because it involves duplicating many files if you use Julia for other projects, with Python or not.